rzk-lang/sHoTT/src/simplicial-hott/07-discrete.rzk.md

 ## Left and right fibrations

-Recall that we can characterize discrete type eithe as those local for `{0} ⊂ Δ¹` _or_, equivalently, as those that are local for `{1} ⊂ Δ¹`.
+Recall that we can characterize discrete type either as those local for `{0} ⊂ Δ¹` _or_, equivalently, as those that are local for `{1} ⊂ Δ¹`.
 This suggests two different relative notions of discreteness and corresponding notions of anodyne shape inclusions.

+Note that while the absolute notions of locality for `{0} ⊂ Δ¹` and `{1} ⊂ Δ¹` agree, the relative notions _do not_.
+We will explore this discrepancy more when we introduce covariant and contravariant type families.

 ```rzk
 #def is-left-fibration